-CAUTION: When you dump the bowl of the toilet make sure all paper and solids have cleared the slide mechanism before you allow it to close.
-Failure to do so can cause the groove for the slide to become jammed and the slide will no longer close completely.
+CAUTION: When you dump the bowl of the toilet make sure all paper and solids have cleared the mechanism before you allow it to close.
+Failure to do so can cause the mechanism to become jammed and it will no longer close completely.